 Best for: Sinks

-This very basic plunger is what most people think of when talking about plungers.
+Most people think of this very basic plunger when talking about plungers.
 A standard plunger has a rubber cup at the end of a straight handle, usually made of wood.
-Sometimes the handle of the cup is a different size, but the basic structure stays the same.
+Sometimes, the handle of the cup is a different size, but the basic structure stays the same.

-This is considered a sink plunger because it really only works well on a flat surface, like a sink, where the cup can lay flat over the drain and create the vacuum necessary to properly plunge and dislodge the sink clog.
+A sink plunger works well only on a flat surface, like a sink.
+The cup can lay flat over the drain, creating the vacuum to plunge and dislodge the sink clog properly.

 Toilet Plunger With Flap